AmberJolieH/Eyes-On-Mars-Angular-Node.js/README.md

 # EYES ON MARS

 ## Eyes On Mars is a web app that calls on the Mars Rover Photo API using a given date as an input and retrieves that cooresponding photo.
-Users are able to download and store photos locally.

 Mars Rover API: https://api.nasa.gov